Children's Readings

 First Reading: Amos 7:12-15

 Once there was a shepherd named Amos.
 He worked hard long days under the hot sun of the desert.
 He cared for flocks of sheep in the summer.
-In the winter, he trimmed tress.
+In the winter, he trimmed trees.
 The little money he made barely paid for the food his family needed to survive.
 Life was not easy for Amos.

 Amos did love God.
-He prayed every day and tried to listened to what God told him.
+He prayed every day and tried to listen to what God told him.
 One night, Amos heard the stories of an evil king and corrupt land owners to the north.
 His heart began to pound with anger.
 "The people who suffer under the king are our brothers!"
 Amos complained.
 "How can we help them?"

 Night and day, Amos preached in the temple.
 But no one would listen finally, a priest complained: